hoglet67/SBC09/doc/memory map 2pal.md

 ### FE10-FE3F - MMU

 Dave?: MMU register are write only?

+DMB: Yes they are write only.
+Making them readable would have required an 8-bit buffer (between QA14..21 and CPU D0..7) and an extra PAL output.
+I think in the CPLD version they are read-write, as this data path can be provided "for free" within the CPLD.

 #### 16K mode